6 November 2019 by David Warne

 What is the aviation industry doing to limit the impact of carbon emissions?

-Most airlines are investing heavily in newer, more efficient and less-polluting aircraft as they are both cheaper to operate and emit less carbon.
+Most airlines are investing heavily in more efficient and less-polluting aircraft as they are both cheaper to operate and emit less carbon.
 However, even these latest generation aircraft will still be powered by fossil fuels for the immediate future, as less-polluting technologies are still some way off.

 Carbon offset schemes